overtonpolicy/Overton-FE-code-test/README.md

 ### What we're looking for

+The role is a mix of UX / UI and front end development, but this particular test focuses on the latter.

 We'd like you to code in Javascript and to use HTML and CSS, but you can use any (or no) framework or helper libraries, feel free to do whatever you're most comfortable with.

-Don't worry too much about making things look pretty at this point, though a little bit of styling is welcome.
+Don't worry too much about the design - we can get a feel for this from your portfolio and past projects - but any styling is welcome.

-The aim isn't for you to produce perfect, production ready code or designs; rather it's for you to be able to get a feel for what Overton does and for you to show us how you approach new projects and problems.
+The aim isn't for you to produce perfect, production ready code or designs; rather it's for you to be able to get a feel for the kind of thing Overton does and for you to show us how you approach new projects and problems.
 We're interested in your thinking as much as the final output and this test gives us lots of jumping off points for chatting later, when you walk us through your work.

-There's a skeleton structure in this repository, but you don't have to use it: if you've got a framework of choice or would rather start from scratch feel free to edit, delete or otherwise overwrite it.
+There's a very simple skeleton structure in this repository, but you don't have to use it: if you've got a framework of choice or would rather start from scratch feel free to edit, delete or otherwise overwrite it.

 ## The brief

 Imagine you're Overton's latest front end hire (congrats!).
 We've just had a call with a big climate change NGO - they'd like us to quicky prototype an app that journalists and researchers can use to see all of the latest thinking on air quality from the UK government.
-The app doesn't need to look polished or designed, but should be easy to use and understand.
+The app doesn't need to look too polished or designed, but should be easy to use and understand.

 ### Section 1 : Fetching and rendering data